justindhill/DownForACross-iOS/README.md

+# DownForACross iOS
-# Not affiliated with downforacross.com!
+Not affiliated with downforacross.com!